Noise signatures for determining chiral Majorana fermion modes: Results

 Though the conductances of both TSC phase and metallic phase show the same feature, the distributions of non-equilibrium local current density from site ${\bf{i}}$ to site ${\bf{j}}$, ${\bf{J}}_{{\bf{i}}\rightarrow{\bf{j}}}$, are quite different {\cite{Jiang2009}}.
 In Fig.~\ref{dis}, the typical distributions of local currents for a TSC are plotted in left panels.
 When $M_z=0$, $\sigma_{12}=0$, all regions are trivial insulators.
-There is no current in any site as shown in Fig.~\ref{dis}(a).
+There is no current density in any site as shown in Fig.~\ref{dis}(a).
 Tune the magnetic field strength to $M_z=0.2$, where the half quantized conductance $\sigma_{12}=e^2/2h$ appears.
 In this case the left and right regions are QAH insulators while the central region is generally a TSC with $\mathcal{N}=1$.
 The current distributions at different regions are slightly different.
 At left region, the currents locate on both the upper and lower edges moving on opposite directions, but at central and right regions, the currents only locate on the lower edge.
 However the total net currents calculated by the summation of current distributions along the $y$ direction are all $e^2/2h$, which is exactly the conductance.
 Enlarge the magnetic field strength further to $M_z=0.5$, all regions are QAH states with the same Chern number $\mathcal{N}=2$ and a quantized conductance $\sigma_{12}=e^2/h$ arises.
-The attached plots the current distributions along the $y$ direction at the center of three different regions.
-Different widths of these edge currents originate from different bulk gaps {\cite{Qi2010}}.

 As a comparison, the typical distributions of local currents for a disordered metal are plotted in the right panels of Fig.~\ref{dis}.
-The current distributions at QAH regions are the same as left panels because they experience same phase transitions.
-But the current distributions at central region are completely different.
 Fig.~\ref{dis}(d) illustrates the case of $M_{z}=0$.
 Even though the conductance is zero, there can be some localized currents circling around disorders.
 If the magnetic field strength increases to $M_{z}=0.5$, the central region becomes a QAH state, but the edge currents are broaden by disorders as shown in Fig.~\ref{dis}(f).
+The key difference appears at $M_z=0.2$, where the half quantized conductance arises.
+Different from a TSC phase, where currents only locate on the edge, the currents here spread over the entire central region as one can clearly see in Fig.~\ref{dis}(e).
+This indicates that the currents in a metallic phase are highly coupled.